grumpy-penguin/100DaysofCode/README.md

 [Caesar Cipher](day8/caesar_cipher.py) day 8 a simple caesar cipher, expanding the use of functions.

+[Secret Auction](day9/secret_auction.py) day 9, using dictionaries and nesting to create a secret auction.

 You could also find my solutions to some of the code challenges at [repl.it](https://repl.it/@grumpypenguin1).